Do Vehicle History Reports Tell You Everything About a Used Car?

 For example, wrecks can sometimes show as having a clean title, if:

-- Vehicle only had the minimum required state auto insurance and wasn’t covered under collision insurance and comprehensive insurance.
+- The vehicle only had the minimum required state auto insurance and wasn’t covered under collision insurance and comprehensive insurance.

 - Damage fell just below the “total loss” threshold, which can vary from state to state.

-- Accident was never reported to the insurer.
+- The accident was never reported to the insurer.

 Furthermore, vehicles that are known as “clean-title wrecks” are very popular with those who frequent auctions, because the vehicles can be repaired, repainted, and then resold to consumers without them being aware or told of the undeclared damage.